wistoft/jawis/packages/jab/README.md

-# @jawis/jab
+# Basic utilities for JavaScript

-JavaScript basic is a collection of utilities.
+Collection of basic utilities for JavaScript.
 Can be used in both node and web projects.

 ## Installation